ericmok/django-grunt-boilerplate-v1/README.md

 Notes
 --------------
 In progress:

--This script only runs for a single app.
+- This script only runs for a single app.
 Will run for a list of apps later.
--This script will not download bower_components
+- This script will not download bower_components

 Not sure where to put bower.json file yet.
 Should it be in assets folder or top level directory where gruntfile is?